trustedci/swe-guide-site/pages/level2.md

 10. Issue tracker
 11. Testing

-## Revision Control Best Practices [TODO]
+## Revision Control Best Practices

 At level 1, you already learned that it is necessary to use revision control.
 However, for small projects that must be understood by at most one or two people, and available as historical artifacts, *how* the revision control system is used may not be that important.
 When working with a team, or expecting outsiders to be able to navigate your repository, some additional care is required in maintaining the repository and communicating about its contents.

+You can put the phrase "git workflow" into your favorite search engine to find many examples of workflows that suit different development teams' working styles.
+The specifics that are most important are that:

+* All releases are tagged as such.
+* There is a README file in the root of the repo describing how different branches are used.
+* HEAD, or the most recent commit, of the master branch contains the code most desireable to deploy.

-### Branches
+### Branch usage example

+There are many formal git workflows out there, such as [git flow](https://nvie.com/posts/a-successful-git-branching-model/) and [One Flow](https://www.endoflineblog.com/oneflow-a-git-branching-model-and-workflow), or the far less prescriptive advice in the [Git Book's section on workflows](https://git-scm.com/book/en/v2/Git-Branching-Branching-Workflows).
+If you are trying to build a just-right, all-encompassing workflow with diagrams that cover every eventuality and come with supporting tools, by all means, dive into that world.

+For those trying to keep it as informal and simple as possible, here's an example workflow that is extremely lightweight, and suitable for a simple project that maintains only one major version at a time:

-The different tracks of changes are called branches and will have at least a master branch.
-This branch should have the latest production code.
-This branch is also where versioning happens, which we will talk about later in this chapter.
-Other branches often include:
+The different tracks of changes are called branches and any repo should have at least a master branch.  in our lightweight workflow, we'll have four types of branches:

+* Master -- There is only one `master` branch.
+This is where you merge any version you will be publishing as a production version.
+Ensure that each commit to this branch is tagged so we know what version it is.

-* Development -- This is where active development happens before it is ready to be included in the master branch
+* Development -- There is only one `development` branch.
+This is where active development happens before it is ready to be included in the `master` branch.
+Code is forked from here for pre-release testing and similar.
+Involved code changes will happen in individual contributor branches (below) and get merged back to `development`.

-* Testing -- Any code that needs testing should be here.
-It often intertwines a lot with the Development branch as code is modified.

-* Individual contributor branches -- This is a good place for developers to apply patches to test without bothering the development and testing branches.
+* Testing -- There is only one `testing` branch at any given time.
+Once a code freeze is called to prepare for release, `development` should be forked to a testing branch, called something like `testing-v2.3`.
+This allows development for the *next* version of the software to continue in `development`, while `testing` accepts only the most essential changes to fix bugs and improve code quality prior to release.
+When testing is complete, the resulting work will be merged to `master` as a new release.

+* Individual contributor branches -- We want developers to commit early and often, so it should be normal for individual contributors to spin off branches to work on individual fixes or improvements and merge the work back in when it works, builds, and passes any tests.
+There may be *many* individual contributor branches at any time, so come up with a naming convention that avoids collisions.
+Here are some common examples:
+    - `feature-newlogin-231` where someone is working on a new login feature detailed in issue # 231 in the project issue tracker, and by the same convention `bug-311-performance-hit-XML-processing` where someone is working on fixing a bug related to poor performance in XML processing
+    - `sons-loginfeature` and `wolter-bug665` where the  project has decided that each developer can name as they wish, as long as they preface their branchname with their own name to prevent collisions.
+    - `work-411-loginfeature` where the project has decided to call all individual contributor branches 'work' followed by the issue queue number, and any memorable or helpful string afterward.

+ It doesn't much matter how individual contributor branches are named, as long as name collisions are avoided.

 ## Semantic Versioning